- Home

 1. Workout at home

-Not only does working out from home save you time because you don’t have to travel to the gym or spend time getting layered up to go out, but it can also help you save on gym membership costs.
+Not only does working out from home save you time because you don’t have to travel to the gym or spend time getting layered up to go outside, but it can also help you save on gym membership costs.

 If you’re struggling for motivation, the best way to get moving is to commit to 10 minutes of physical activity a day.
 Like anything in life, if starting a task feels like a great effort, it can help to break it down into small, manageable chunks.
 The NHS offers a series of 10-minute equipment-free routines that you can do at home, which can be a great starting point for people of all fitness levels.

 We also have articles on staying fit from home and low-impact exercises you can do at home to give you some inspiration.
-These have plenty of fun and free ways to get your heart pumping from the comfort of your own home, including incorporating exercise into your chores, or trying things like skipping or hula hooping.
+These have plenty of fun and free ways to get your heart pumping from the comfort of your home, including incorporating exercise into your chores or trying things like skipping or hula hooping.

 2. Make sure you’re getting enough of the good stuff

 To keep your immune system working as efficiently as possible during the winter, you’ll need to make sure that you’re getting all the vitamins and nutrients your body needs.
-It’s possible to get nearly all of these from your meals, providing that you have a healthy and balanced diet.
+It’s possible to get nearly all of these from your meals, providing that you eat a healthy and balanced diet.

 Sufficient levels of the following vitamins are often associated with a strong immune system…